Cervical Spine Surgery

 This is a minimally invasive procedure that allows decompression of a nerve in the spine that has become jammed by a herniated disc.
 A small incision is made in the back of the neck to enable a corridor to be created between the muscles and the spine and then a small window into the spinal column itself (via what we call a laminotomy).
 This then allows the nerve to be seen and the disc fragment removed.
 If the situation is one where the nerve is jammed by bony spurs (foraminal stenosis) the procedure involves a general widening of the funnel shaped nerve hole into a more open roofed cylinder shape so that the nerve has room.
 An operating microscope is used to allow this microsurgery to be performed.
 Xrays are used in the procedure to allow precision and accuracy.

 Most patients can expect to stay one night in hospital, roughly one week where they can take care of themselves at home but not doing anything heavy (i.e. no vacuuming, bed linens, gardening, or carrying more than 3 kg), and roughly one month gradually increasing back to normal activities in a common sense fashion.
-Return to desk work is usually within the first one to two weeks although more physical work should be delayed until four to six weeks to make sure that enough healing has occurred before the spine is loaded.

 When properly assessed beforehand this treatment option can be very helpful at relieving the symptoms of radiculopathy if they are not settling with non-surgical treatments.